centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/integrating-pollers.md

 2020-09-25 10:47:35 - INFO - File '/var/lib/centreon-gorgone/.keys/rsakey.priv.pem' JWK thumbprint: RsfNibuDdOvzwP75G72rpIKIG2nRhkyGQrQXE4pXa_s
 ```

 * You must have two keys; one for each central node.
-Copy the last part of the printed lines (what is displayed after `JWK thumbprint:`) and keep it for later.
+Copy the last part of the printed lines (what is displayed after `JWK thumbprint:`) and keep it for [later](#configuring-gorgone-on-the-poller).

 ## Adding the Poller to the configuration

-* Add your poller to the configuration "the standard way" [following these steps with ZeroMQ protocol](../../monitoring/monitoring-servers/add-a-poller-to-configuration.md)
+* Add your poller to the configuration "the standard way" [following these steps with the ZeroMQ protocol](../../monitoring/monitoring-servers/add-a-poller-to-configuration.md).
+Make sure you declare the VIP as the address of the central server the poller will be attached to.

 * You should now have overwritten the `/etc/centreon-gorgone/config.d/40-gorgoned.yaml` file, and it should contain lines like these: